|Health Care Disparities Research Award

 February 23, 2018

 Applications for the 2017 Health Care Disparities Research Award will be reviewed by the Research Committee of the SSAT.
-The successful applicant(s) and the SSAT sponsor(s) will be notified of the decision by late March 2017, and the winner will be introduced at the SSAT Annual Meeting during Digestive Disease Week, May 6-9, 2016 in Chicago, Illinois.
+The successful applicant(s) and the SSAT sponsor(s) will be notified of the decision by late March 2018, and the winner will be introduced at the SSAT Annual Meeting during Digestive Disease Week, June 2-5, 2018 in Washington, DC.

 Please note that this is an online process, and only online applications will be considered.